 A short while after Bat Shlomo is a nature reserve and military training zone, so if you plan to stay overnight in the area, try camping a bit before Bat Shlomo.

 If you want to leave the trail after this segment, there is a bus station at Bat Shlomo Junction.
 Use Google Maps or Moovit to find the best route for you.

 Day 2 – From Bat Shlomo to Nahal HaShofet

-Short overview: It was a long hike.
-We passed through a few forests, but mostly was exposed to the sun.
-There were many points along the way, where we could see the beautiful surroundings from above, and we also got to cross some streams.
+It was a long hike.
+We passed through a few forests but the trail is mostly exposed to the sun.
+There were many beautiful viewpoints, and we also got to cross some streams.

 Trail length: About 21 km.
-You can also hike it from the other direction.
+You can also hike from the other direction.

 Trail duration: About 8-11 hours, depending on your pace.